 Kicking up to 1440p and 4K doesn't do AMD any favors.
 Where the two GPUs are effectively tied at 1080p, the 3070 lead grows to 3% at 1440p ultra and 10% at 4K ultra.
 That's particularly interesting considering AMD's card has 50% more VRAM.
 There are situations where the additional memory comes into play, but the Nvidia card has more memory bandwidth, and at higher resolutions, AMD's 96MB Infinity Cache isn't quite as beneficial.

 AMD's RX 6700 XT probably wasn't intended to compete directly with Nvidia's RTX 3070, but the graphics card market is all kinds of messed up right now in terms of pricing tiers.
 On paper, the RTX 3070 costs $20 more, which basically means the two compete in the same market segment.
-Nvidia comes away with a minor win in gaming performance, and its lead only grows with more demanding rendering scenarios like ray tracing.
-DLSS seals the deal, considering over 20 major games now support the tech, along with Unreal Engine, and AMD still doesn't have a shipping alternative.
+Nvidia comes away with a minor win in rasterization gaming performance, but its lead only grows with more demanding rendering scenarios like ray tracing.
+DLSS seals the deal, considering over 30 major games now support the tech, along with Unreal Engine and Unity, and AMD still doesn't have a shipping alternative.
 If you're after higher frame rates, RTX 3070 beats RX 6700 XT in most of the games we've tested.

 We've already mentioned pricing and the discrepancies between official prices and real-world costs.
 Right now, the cost of a new high-end graphics card is laughable — or it would be if we weren't crying so hard.
 Remember when the RTX 3090 launched with a starting price of $1,500 and everyone thought that was exorbitant?
 Right now, you'll have to spend almost that much to nab an RTX 3070 off eBay, and it's about 30% slower than the 3090.